 “I have worked in nearly every aspect of our industry behind the bar, from fine dining to dive bars, craft cocktails to beachside tourist traps.
 I’ve been fortunate to bartend in some amazing places like Spain, Honduras, Colorado, Los Angeles and San Francisco.
 I graduated from UCSB and still think it is one of the most amazing places.”

 What is it that about the work that hooked him?
 “I love that I am still learning, still progressing in my career path.
 I also love passing on what I’ve learned and being a mentor.
 The best thing about our industry is that we are constantly meeting new people.
 Every day I wonder who I might meet during the upcoming shift.
 I’ve made so many amazing relationships over the years with people I met while working behind the bar.
 Our industry brings people together and it is pretty amazing to be a part of that on regular basis.”

-The first time Angel’s Envy became available in Hawaii, Mike had to try it:
+The first time Angel’s Envy became available in Hawaii, Dave had to try it: